taskcollect/gobase/README.md

     3. VSCode should now be building your container!

-    4. Once it's done, you'll be dropped into a shell in the container as the `root` user.
+    4. Once it's done, you'll be dropped into a shell in the container as the `vscode` user.
 You also have access to Git in the container!

 8. 💻 Develop to your heart's content.
 You should probably use `go run` for this.